aneksteind/zett/content/non-technical/easy-bread.md

 6. In lightly oiled bowl, let dough proof for 1-2 hours or until doubled in size
 7. Split dough into two parts, shape into loaves
 8. Lightly wrap loaves in greased plastic wrap
 9. Set oven to 450F while loaves proof for another 45 minutes
-10. Lightly dust and slash tops of loaves
+10. Lightly dust then slash tops of loaves
 11. Bake for 20-25 minutes